UnifiedID2/uid2-docs-preview/preview/docs/ref-info/updates-doc.md

 8 August 2023

 A new guide for publishers that provides information about the UID2 Interactive Media Ads (IMA) Plugin for Android.
-This plugin enables publishers who use the Google IMA SDK for Android to send [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) as secure signals in ad requests from Android apps.
+This plugin enables publishers who use the Google IMA SDK for Android to send <Link href="../ref-info/glossary-uid#gl-uid2-token">UID2 tokens</Link> as secure signals in ad requests from Android apps.

 For details, see [UID2 IMA Plugin for Android Integration Guide](../guides/mobile-plugin-ima-android.md).